GetDKAN/dkan/modules/json_form_widget/README.md

     },

 UI options:
-- Description
+- description
+  - Overrides the description from dataset.json.
 - widget: hidden
+  - Keeps the property from displaying in the form.
 - title: "File Title"
   - Overrides the title for the field in the schema file and displays the value of the JSON property in the schema ui file instead.
 - widget: textarea
+  - Provide a textarea.
 - rows: 5
+  - The textarea will have a hight of 5 rows.
 - widget: list
+  - Create a list element.
 - type: select_other
   - Creates a dropdown select (list) field with an "other" option
 - other_type: textfield
   - The "other" option in the above mentioned select_other list, when chosen by the person filling out the form, appears as a text area.
 - source
+  - Provide a source for list options.
 - widget: upload_or_link
   - Signifies that this will be a field that allows for the upload of a file or a link to a file (URL)
-- extensions: csv html xls json xlsx doc docx rdf txt jpg png gif tiff pdf odf ods odt tsv tab geojson xml zip kml kmz shp
+- extensions:
-  - the allowed file extensions/types
+  - The allowed file extensions/types.
 - progress_indicator: bar
-  - The UI element that will show how long t is taking to upload the file, alternates are
+  - The UI element that will show how long it is taking to upload the file.
 - source
   - metestoreSchema: publisher
     - Where the predetermined options for the select list come from